-We can see here that both musculo-skeletal conditions and psychological or psychiatric conditions are the two main primary medical conditions reported by
+We can see here that both

-• people receiving Disability Support Pension.
-By comparing across the four years, we can also see that this number is increasing for psychological or psychiatric conditions.
+- musculoskeletal conditions and psychological or psychiatric conditions are the two main primary medical conditions.
+In this case we are looking at - people receiving Disability Support Pension.
+By comparing across the four years, we can also see that this number is increasing - for psychological or psychiatric conditions.

-We can compare this to recipients of other benefit types, in this case we are looking at those receiving
+We can use

-• Newstart Allowance.
-In this case, the number of recipients with psychological or psychiatric condition as their primary medical condition is decreasing across the years.
+- this drop box to compare medical condition to recipients of other benefit types, in this case we are looking at those receiving Newstart Allowance.
+In this case, the number of recipients with psychological or psychiatric condition as their primary medical condition is - decreasing across the years.